 The College Access Loan is a non-need based state loan program administered by the Texas Higher Education Coordinating Board (THECB).
 The CAL loan is considered another type of Alternative loan that is intended to supplement traditional financial aid programs.
 The UTSA Office of Student Financial Aid and Enrollment Services encourages you to consider your options for Federal and State financial aid programs before applying for an alternative loan.

 - Any student who is a Texas resident currently enrolled at least half-time at UTSA for the term they are requesting the funds for.

 1. Students must log in to the THECB web site at www.hhloans.com and complete the CAL Loan application.

 - You may sign the application and promissory note using the audit number from your Texas Drivers License.
 This numbder is located on the bottom of your drivers license or next to the photo.

 - If you do not have a Texas Drivers License, you will need to print out the CAL application and Promissory Note along with the Payment Guaranty page if necessary.
 Complete all documents and mail them to the THECB at the following address:

 Austin, Texas 78711

 - Do not submit, mail, or fax copies of your CAL Loan documents to UTSA.
-We will be able to view all pending certifications online with THECB, once you have submitted all documents to THECB.
+We will be able to view all pending certifications online with the THECB, once you have submitted all documents.

 2. After mailing your completed application to THECB, you must complete a CAL Request Form for the appropriate academic year and submit the form to Financial Aid & Enrollment Services at either the 1604 or downtown campus.
-Incomplete CAL Request Forms will not be processed and may further delay the processing time.
+Incomplete CAL Request Forms will not be processed and will delay the processing of the loan.